 Outcome of Review

 When a review is completed, a rating of red, amber or green will be identified.
 Technologies rated as red are not considered suitable for use within a given context; technologies rated amber could be considered for use with possible changes or developments; technologies rated green could be considered suitable for use within a given context.

+Following the review by the IALA member, they may consider bringing the technology to the attention of IALA for further consideration.

 Definitions